RobertsLab/project-geoduck-genome/README.md

 ### Research Objectives:
-1) Produce a draft genome assembly for _Ostrea lurida_.
+1) Produce a draft genome assembly for _Panopea generosa_.